 California Gun Bill of Sale Requirements

-For your own records, you may provide a bill of sale.
+For your own records, you may provide a gun bill of sale.
 Generally speaking, a firearm bill of sale should include the following:

 - The buyers’ and sellers’ names, contact information, and signatures

 - The make, model, caliper, and serial number

 - The purchase price